reshape/reshape/README.md

 ### The Runtime

 There are two stages in which code runs in a reshape template function.
 The first stage we call "compile time", and this is when the HTML is parsed, plugins do their things, and then a function is returned to the user.
-Second we call "runtime" is when the user actually executes that function.
+The second we call "runtime", and this is when the user actually executes that function.

 ```js
 // STAGE 1 - COMPILE TIME: parsing html into a template function